rezzvy/simon-barchi/README.md

 This game works like Simon, where the player follows a random sequence.

-- The game creates a random color sequence and stores it in an array.
+- Create a random color sequence and store it in an array.
-- It plays the sequence using recursion.
+- Play the sequence using recursion.
-- The player repeats it.
-The game checks if the clicked button matches the current color in the sequence.
-A variable called "playerMoveLength" is used as an index to track which color the player needs to guess correctly.
+- Player repeats the sequence.
+- Check if the player's choice matches the current color
-- If the player is correct, they continue.
-If not, the game ends and shows the result.
+- Continue if correct, end the game and show the result if incorrect.

 ## How to Use